angelinux/clientside-imgclassifier/README.md

 # Client Side Javascript Image Classifier

 This is a sample Image Classifier built with javascript and working only client-side.
-This is the homework assignment of first week for [Siraj Raval course](https://www.machinelearningcourse.io/courses/make-money).
+This is the homework assignment of first week for [MMWML course](https://www.machinelearningcourse.io/courses/make-money).

 ## Troubleshooting